wltsmrz/nimler_mix/README.md

 `lib/native/nif.nim` is default NIF file

 `lib/native/nim.cfg` is default NIF nim configuration.
-This will be used during compilation
+This will be used during compilation.
+See [priv/templates/nim.cfg](priv/templates/nim.cfg) for current nim.cfg template

 ### mix compile.nimler